EliteDangerous/edapi/README.txt

   --import FILE         Import API info from a JSON file instead of the API.
-                        Used mostly for debugging purposes. (default: None) --export FILE         Export API response to a file as JSON. (default: None) --eddn                Post prices and shipyards to the EDDN. (default:
+                        Used mostly for debugging purposes. (default: None) --export FILE         Export API response to a file as JSON. (default: None) --eddn                Post price, shipyards, and outfitting to the EDDN.
-                        False)
+                        (default: False)
   --keys [KEYS [KEYS ...]]
                         Instead of normal import, display raw API data given a set of dictionary keys. (default: None)